KalebDykema/WebCalc/README.md

 - Add use of buttons -DONE
 - Refine operations and functions and fix bugs
 - Add use of keyboard -DONE
+- Add color changes in buttons when keyboard is being used instead of clicking -DONE
 - Make sure it's responsive

 # License